TarikKaanKoc/Kali-Linux-Mac-Address-Changer/README.md

 ### What does a MAC address look like?

-- The MAC address is a 12 digit hexadecimal number that is most often displayed with a colon or hypen separating every two digits (an octet), making it easier to read.
+- The MAC address is a 12 digit hexadecimal number that is most often displayed with a colon or hypen separating every two digits (an sixed), making it easier to read.

 > Example: